This post may contain affiliate links. Please read our disclosure policy.

 A blue and white decoarted bowl is filled with vibrant orange butternut squash puree.

 If you just want the puree to taste like butternut squash and nothing else, that works too!
-Just omit all of the spices and maple syrup, and you’ll have a standard puree, ready to go for whatever recipe calls for it.
+Just omit all of the spices and maple syrup, and you’ll have a standard puree, ready to go for whatever recipe calls for like Apple Butternut Squash Soup.

 With that being said, I like to use this spiced butternut squash not only in other recipes, but also as an appetizer sometimes!
-It may seem a bit out of the ordinary, but serving this spiced butternut puree with crackers is an interesting treat that’s usually a big hit at fall potlucks.
+It may seem a bit out of the ordinary, but serving this spiced butternut squash puree for Thanksgiving with sourdough crackers is an interesting treat that’s usually a big hit.

 Chunks of roasted butternut squash are placed in a blender.